ldci/redCV/README.md

 *red -u -c FileName -> creates a specific LibRT*

 *then just red -c FileName -> Faster compilation*
+### UPDATE AUGUST 4
+General update for documentation.

+General update for code sample.

+A lot of new samples are added for lines and shapes detection in image.

 ### UPDATE FEBRUARY 16
 redCV can write tiff images: 24-bit color format.